-Although prisons operate 24/7 and you will be expected to work on some public and bank holidays, you are still able to enjoy these 9 additional holidays and they will be added to your annual leave entitlement.
+Prisons operate 24/7 and you will be expected to work on some public and bank holidays.
+However, any public holidays worked will be added to your annual leave entitlement.

-Work life balance
+Work-life balance

 The Prison Service is keen to encourage alternative working arrangements.
-Work life balance provides greater opportunities for staff to work more flexibly wherever managers and establishments can accommodate requests to do so.
+Work-life balance provides greater opportunities for staff to work more flexibly wherever managers and establishments can accommodate requests to do so.
 Requests for flexible working are subject to completion of your 10-week POELT course, which must be completed full time.